Webpage in progress: Price to come!

 - Explore Nuapatna textile village; see Siali crafts.

-- Meet the weavers of Sambalpur village, renowned for their ikat saris.
+- Meet the weavers of Sambalpur village, renowned for their intricate ikat saris.

 - Visit to the unique Yogini temple of Ranipur Jharial